Zinkiv, Poltava Oblast: Geography

-The Zinkiv is the nort of the Poltava Raion, 80 km from the regional center (Poltava).
-The Zinkiv is located on the left bank of the Dnieper River.
-The city is located in the Dnieper lowland, on the left bank of the Dnieper Valley.
+Zinkiv is located the northern part of Poltava Raion, 80 km from the regional center (Poltava).

+It stands on the Hrun-Tashan, in the geographical region of Dnieper Lowland, on the left bank of the Dnieper Valley.

 Zinkiv is located in the basin of the Psel River, a left tributary of the Dnieper.
 The city is located in the forest steppe nature zone.
 Near the city there are broad-leaved forests and meadow vegetation of the river floodplain.

 The climate of the Zinkiv is temperate continental.
 The average temperature in January is −6.0 °C, in July it is +20.0 °C, the amount of precipitation is 480–580 mm/year, which falls mainly in the summer as rain.

 Regional highways pass through the city.
-The city has no railway connection, the nearest railway stations are in Hadyach and Poltava.
+The city has no railway connection, the nearest railway stations are in Hadyach and Poltava, at a distance of 36 km from Zinkiv.

 Population

+Ethnicity

+Distribution of the population by ethnicity according to the 2001 census:

 Language

 Distribution of the population by native language according to the 2001 census: